dokawa/istio-blue-green/README.md

 ```
 kubectl create -f pipeline_run.yaml
 ```
-This command will trigger the pipeline that will clone the repo, build and push the container and deploy it to the cluster as specified in `pipeline.yaml`
+This command will create a tekton `pipelinerun` that will clone the repo, build and push the container and deploy it to the cluster as specified in `pipeline.yaml`

 If you installed Tekton Dashboard, you can check the pipeline running: